Oops! Sorry!!

 Have we ever thought our own relationships could be hanging by a thread and how it could be us next?
 A brother asked me why he should bother studying parenting if he isn’t married let alone with children.
 I told him “to discover how you were parentled incorrectly”.
 This is not to dislike or even be ungrateful to our parents, but to study the sacred sciences to build a filter to take all of the good and leave the toxic, character destroyed, confidence breaking behaviours that crippled us then and even affected our relationship in the present day.

-When we see shocking neglect by people who abandon their parents in homes we attribute our doing the opposite as a blessing of Islam.
-What we forget is that the old lady abandoned in the care home *most likely did the same to her parents*.
-This is a hardwiring that’s not easy to change through talk of how superior Islam is but rather through relationships endowed with knowledge and structures that were formed and instilled over lengths of time.
-Over generations.
+When we see shocking neglect by people who abandon their parents in homes to preserve a their lifestyles, we attribute our doing the opposite as a blessing of Islam.
+What we forget is that the old lady abandoned in the care home most likely did the same to her parents.
+This is a hardwiring that’s not easy to change through talk of how superior Islam is but rather through developing relationships rich with Islamic knowledge that inform structures that cement generations of families.

-Overnight conversions are too rare without any system for growth, and shahadahs taken by many often compounds the number of disorientated people.
-Generational change is needed.
-A handover of the baton of well adjusted, mature and knowledgable generation, a generation with sound theology and activism that hands over to the next generation.
-These days, we don’t hand over what we got right, we hand over what we got wrong in our marriages and how we were parented to build generation trauma ending in a rise in faith crisis.
+Generational change is needed, and for that we need to anchor families back to the Quran.
+We want to see a passing of the baton of well adjusted and knowledgeable generation that hands over to the next generation.
+These days, we don’t hand over what we got right, we hand over what we got wrong in our marriages and how we were parented to build generational trauma ending in a rise in faith crisis.

 This why our motto is "family is the foundation".
 You do not need to be married or a parent.
-You need the desire to be the seed of changes and the soil for others to change.
+You need the desire to be one of the seeds of change and the soil for others to change.
 This will help you become family oriented person who wishes to branch out and help the Ummah and humanity.

 Minimum duration of module: 10 Weeks